MI-RAISE Design Lab: Fostering Postsecondary Innovation for Adult Learners

 Going forward, The Center is excited to work with the institutions that will be receiving Innovation Investment Awards.
 At the same time, The Center and our MI-RAISE Design Lab partners are also committed to supporting the institutions that will not receive an Innovation Investment Award to improve their system change proposal and apply for other funding options to implement their proposal.

 And because we remain committed to continuous improvement to meet the needs of postsecondary institutions, The Center contracted for a third-party review of MI-RAISE Design Lab implementation.
-We’ll explore the results of that review in an upcoming blog post.

 Tags